SteveSandersonMS/dotnet-ai-workshop/instructions/4_LanguageModels_Part1.md

 ### Accessing provider-specific data

-Set a breakpoint on `Console.WriteLine(response.Message.Text);` and run again.
+Set a breakpoint on `Console.WriteLine(response.Text);` and run again.
 In the debugger, explore the values returned on `response`.
 You should be able to find:

  * `AdditionalProperties`, a string-object dictionary in which `IChatClient` implementations can place loosely-typed data that will show up in logging and telemetry.
  * `RawRepresentation`, the actual object from the underlying provider client library.
 You could use code like the following to access OpenAI-specific data, for example: